Discussing Torah matters because the Torah matters

 The Bible starts in Genesis 12.

-When we meet him, his name is just Abram.
+When we first meet him, his name is Abram.
 Already 75 years old, Abram is very special in God’s eyes, so much so that he is called God’s friend (James 2:23).
 Unbelievably, he is the man whom God treated as an equal

-In Genesis 22 we have another demonstration of friendship between them, wherein God actually says please to Abraham!
-Why would the Lord say please to a man?
-Well, because they’re friends!
-And friends say please to each other.
 After all, God realizes that He is asking a lot of a friend when He says to Abraham: “Please take your son, your only son whom you love––Isaac––and go to the land of Moriah.
 Offer him there on one of the mountains that I will point out to you” (Genesis 22:2 ISV).
-Now note that most English translations forgo the please, in part because the Hebrew word can be translated in different ways, but also because at some level it’s uncomfortable to hear God say please to a man.
+Now note that most English translations forgo the please.
+This is in part because the Hebrew word na can be translated in different ways.
+But it is also because, at some level, it is uncomfortable to hear God say please to a man.
 The International Standard Version and Young’s Literal Translation translate the verse to say please, but the other translations translate the verse to say now.
 Their translations will read, “Take now your son, your only son...”
-But in Hebrew, it’s the same word.
-It’s the word na.
+But understand that, in Hebrew, it’s the same word.
+The word is na.

-Na is the word used in Genesis 22:2 when God said to his friend Abraham, “Take please your son, your only son . . . and offer him there on one of the mountains that I will show to you.”
-And we know how the story goes: Abraham listens to the Lord.
-He leads his son up the mountain to offer him there.
-But God stops Abraham from killing his son Isaac.
-Jesus gives us this insight: “Your father Abraham rejoiced at the thought of seeing my day; he saw it and was glad” (John 8:56).
-I believe that there on Mount Moriah, after the ram was pulled from the thicket to be a substitute for Isaac, put on the altar and made to go up, Abraham saw what God’s Son would one day accomplish.
-Just like God revealed to Abraham what would happen to Sodom before it actually happened, God revealed to Abraham what would happen in Messiah’s day before it actually happened.
+We know how the story goes: Abraham leads his son up the mountain to offer him there.
+But then, God stops Abraham from doing it.
+Many years later Jesus provides this insight: “Your father Abraham rejoiced at the thought of seeing my day; he saw it and was glad” (John 8:56).
+I believe that, there on Mount Moriah after the ram became a substitute for Isaac, Abraham saw what God’s Son would one day have to go through.
+And just like God revealed to Abraham what would happen to Sodom before it actually happened, so too God revealed to Abraham what would happen to His Son before it actually happened.

 Why Does Noah Curse Canaan?